Know the Laws: Kansas

 Emergency Protection from Abuse Order:

 You can request this type of order when you need immediate protection and the court is closed.
-Since the Emergency Order is valid only until 5pm the next day, apply for a Protection from Abuse Order at the courthouse the next day.*
+The judge must believe there is an immediate and present danger of abuse to you or your minor child.
+Since the emergency order is valid only until 5pm on the next day that the courthouse is open, you can apply for a protection from abuse order at the courthouse on that day (the next day that it is open).*

 Temporary Protection from Abuse Order:

 This type of order can be granted on your testimony or any evidence you present to the court in your application for a final protection from abuse order.
 If a judge finds that you or your family are in immediate danger, s/he can grant a temporary order which will last until your final hearing that will usually take place within 21 days.**